soedinglab/PEnG-motif/README.md

  GCCACC	           2456	           1.68	          26.08
  ```

- For each pattern that passes a predefined z-score threshold, the number of occurences, the enrichment over the expected number of sequences and the calculated z-score are reported.
+ For each pattern that passes a predefined z-score threshold, the number of occurences, the enrichment of observed occurences over the expected and the calculated z-score are reported.

  ### Phase 2: Optimizing the base patterns
- In the second phase the selected base patterns from phase 1 are iteratively optimized by degenerating single nucleotide if the degenerated pattern achieves a higher score.
+ In the second phase the selected base patterns from phase 1 are iteratively optimized by degenerating single nucleotides if the degenerated pattern achieves a higher score.
 By default we optimize a function based on [mutual information](https://en.wikipedia.org/wiki/Mutual_information) of observation and expectation.

  ```
  CACTAG	       890	 2.40	 -0.036173